A random assortment of meaningful things said;

 Henry David Thoreau, Walden and on the Duty of Civil Disobedience (Quite right.
 A similar observation being…)

 Every perfect thing lives somewhere in the neighborhood of dullness and is frequently mistaken for it by the insensitive.

-Jan Tschichold, The Form Of The Book (Tschichold was a type and layout designer.
+Jan Tschichold, The Form Of The Book (Tschichold was a type and layout designer for Penguin.
 He did their most famous covers and layouts and designed the classic paperback ‘workhorse’ font, ‘Sabon’.)

 When scholars study a thing, they strive

 Then they have the parts and they’ve lost the whole,

 For the link that’s missing was the living soul

 Johann Goethe, Faust (Typical scientist: ‘Soul?
 Hahaha!
 What’s that?’)

 This is the case with Plato, Descartes, Spinoza and Kant.
 Schopenhauer says that his system is a circle (he says an arch), and that to understand it it is necessary to go through it several times.
 In the case of weak thinkers like Hegel once you have taken the system apart, you come into direct contact with an empty person, from whom there is nothing to take.
 But the masses love a system.
 The masses want to seize on the whole truth, and since they cannot understand it, they readily believe it.